aistabci/abci-docs/en/docs/abci-singularity-endpoint.md

 ```
 [username@es1 ~]$ singularity delete library://username/abci-lib/helloworld:latest
 ```

+!!! note
+    You can delete container images such as `library://username/abci-lib/helloworld:latest`, which are associated with at least one tag or ID, but you can not delete container names such as `library://username/abci-lib/helloworld`.

-### Display List of Container Images
+### Listing Container Images

 To list the container images uploaded to Container Library, use `list_singularity_library`.
-The container image is displayed in the format `library//username/collection/container`.
+The container images are displayed in the URI format `library://username/collection/container`.
-If the container image has been tagged, `Tag` appears on the next line of the container image.
+If the container image has been tagged, `Tag` appears on the next line of the container image URI.
 If no tag is given, `Unique ID` is displayed instead.

 ```
 [username@es1 ~]$ list_singularity_library